-Stage B
+8. Stage B

 In most cases, we would expect that your concern is resolved informally.
-If you feel that your initial concern has not been dealt with appropriately you should put your complaint in writing to the Headteacher.
-You can address your complaint to the main school office clearly marking it "FAO the Headteacher, private and confidential".
+If you feel that your initial concern has not been dealt with appropriately you should put your complaint in writing to the headteacher.

 We would expect you to aim to do this within five school days of receiving a response to your concern as it is in everyone's interest to resolve a complaint as soon as possible.
+The form at Appendix A you may find useful.
+If you are a pupil we will explain the form to you, help you complete it and give you a copy.

-If your complaint is about the Headteacher, you should put your complaint in writing to the chair of governors, addressed to the school, clearly marking it "FAO of the clerk/chair of governors, private and confidential"
+If your complaint is about the headteacher, you should put your complaint in writing to the chair of governors, addressed to the school, to ask for your complaint to be investigated.